Fapad/minishell/README.md

 ```

 ## requirements for this school project:
-Any implemented feature and its error handling should behave like in bash.

-• Display a prompt when waiting for a new command.

-• Have a working history.

-• Search and launch the right executable (based on the PATH variable or using a
-relative or an absolute path).
+launching the right executable from the environment PATH variable or from a relative or absolute path

-• Handle ’ (single quote) which should prevent the shell from interpreting the meta-
-characters in the quoted sequence.

-• Handle " (double quote) which should prevent the shell from interpreting the meta-
-characters in the quoted sequence except for $ (dollar sign).

-• Handle environment variables ($ followed by a sequence of characters) which
-should expand to their values.

-• Handle $? which should expand to the exit status of the most recently executed
-foreground pipeline.

-• Not interpret unclosed quotes or special characters which are not required by the
-subject such as \ (backslash) or ; (semicolon).

-### redirections:

-◦ < should redirect input.

-◦ > should redirect output.

-◦ << should be given a delimiter, then read the input until a line containing the
-delimiter is seen.
-However, it doesn’t have to update the history!

-◦ >> should redirect output in append mode.

-• Implement pipes (| character).
-The output of each command in the pipeline is
-connected to the input of the next command via a pipe.
+’ (single quote) " (double quote) and enviroment variable expansion $ (dollar sign), also show the exit status of the last command ($?).

 ### builtins: